Saint Gobnait (Clarke): Background

 Clarke's original 1914 modello.
 Corning Museum of Glass, New York.
 Watercolour, pen, and ink on paper, 73 x 23 cm.

-Gobnait was born in County Clare but moved for a time the island of Inisheer, where she founded a church.
+Gobnait was born in County Clare but moved to the island of Inisheer, where she founded a church.
 Clarke visited the island often in the 1900s and later honeymooned there.
-According to the art historian Patricia Rogers, Clarke "certainly would have seen the famous ruins of Gobnet's first church on Inisheer, and these may have attracted him to the subject of this saint."
+According to the art historian Patricia Rogers, Clarke "certainly would have seen the famous ruins of Gobnait's first church on Inisheer, and these may have attracted him to the subject of this saint."
 Gobnait became a healer and established a convent in Ballyvourney, County Cork.

 The design and building of the Honan Chapel was overseen by John O'Connell, a leading member of the Celtic revival and Arts and Crafts movements.
 O'Connell sought to construct a chapel that was evoked the aesthetic style found in Ireland and Britain between the 7th and 12th centuries and was "designed and fashioned on the same lines and on the same plan as those which their forefathers had built for their priests and missioners all over Ireland nearly a thousand years ago."
 According to art critic Kelly Sullivan, the window succeeds in presenting "a particularly Irish idiom of natural imagery".

 Clarke and his assistant Kathleen Quigly completed the window's modello under considerable time pressure over five weeks in 1914, during the offer period for the Honan commission and when Clark was still a largely unknown artist.
 A study was made in pencil, pen, inks, and watercolour on board now at the Corning Museum of Glass.
 The design was transferred to glass, when each panel was cut up, waxed and painted.
 The final window is the largest in the Honan.
 This expensive process was funded by his father and his friend Augtin Malloy.